makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 ## Enhancing Crowd Creativity Creating twin sentences

-* creativity from constraints (Stokes 2005) – a psychological notion which
+* creativity from constraints (Stokes 2005) – a psychological notion
 * crowd workers are primed by a randomly chosen topic as a suggestive context, while they are asked to follow precise guidelines on the structure